stfc/cloud-image-builders/cluster-api/README.md

 Requirements
 ============

-- Ansible  # apt/dnf package is fine
+- Ansible (can be installed using apt or dnf)

 Setup
 -----